openfaas/openfaas-cloud/docs/README.md

 If you are running the router via Kubernetes you may need to edit `core/yaml/edge-auth-dep.yml` and update the `client_id` there.
 The `client_secret` can be created with a Kubernetes secret which is then mounted into the container at runtime.

 ## Appendix

+### Custom labels

+Users can set the following custom labels:

+* `com.openfaas.scale.zero` - either to `true` or `false` to enable/disable scale to zero (where the feature is enabled)

+### Custom annotations

+Users can set the following custom annotations:

+* `topic` - the topic annotation is used with the event-connector pattern, if at least one event-connector is installed on the OFC installation.

 ### Dashboard